Tejas150/Tejas150/README.md

 - I'm currently learning Web Development.</br>

-- I'm comfortable to code in Java and Javascript.
+- I'm comfortable to code in Javascript and Java.

 - I prefer building web applications using the MERN stack, but I also like to try and explore other technologies according to the needs.</br>